sternberglab/CAST-guide-RNA-tool/README.md

-# Sternberg Lab - INTEGRATE guide RNA tool
+# Sternberg Lab - CAST guide RNA tool
-This is a tool for guide RNA design and off-target protospacer search for RNA-guided transposon (INTEGRATE) experiments, particularly for the Type I-F VchINTEGRATE system.
+This is a tool for guide RNA design and off-target protospacer search for RNA-guided CRISPR-transposon (CAST) experiments, particularly for the Type I-F VchCAST system.
 It utilizes the bowtie2 alignment algorithm for genome-wide off-target search.

 ## Installation